jaydenlin/node-async-require-loader/README.md

 ###### Step 1.
 Provide an .ajs file

-`.ajs` extenion is only for the loader to recognize the file.
+The file contents of the `.ajs` file is just a single line of url.
-Write down the remote url that provides contents(node moudle) you want to fetch.
+Write down the remote url that provides contents(node moudle).
+The following is the exmaple of .ajs file.

 `remote-content.ajs`
 ```js